 To Commit or Not to Commit

 Even easier – don’t.
 There is something very important about lean that we had to figure out by ourselves, even though it’s in every book on the subject.
 Lean is only possible with people who trust in it.

 People who care about achieving their goals and people that feel rewarded when their job is done.
 A commitment will not make people perform better.
 It will make them hide more garbage under the carpet – unfortunate, but it’s true.
 Great managers know how to unite their teams towards a bigger goal and this is where your attention should be.

 We would recommend doing some form of release planning.
 How you do it exactly is a personal choice, but still, do it.
 You will not get a great team if you don’t give them the bigger picture.

 Smart people don’t like working on pieces of something unknown, but rather want to contribute to a better product, better company, a better universe or whatever it is that you are doing.
 The release planning is a good way not to keep them in the dark and we believe it is a good thing.

 We hope our message is clear.
 Irrespective of how you do things, do not confine people.
 Enable them to contribute without creating useless rules.
-Teach them how to be lean practitioners (even if this creates some pain) and just support them along the way.
+Make their transition from Scrum to Kanban easy-going and teach them how to be true lean practitioners (even if this creates some pain).
+All it takes is to support them along the way.
 It may not be easy, but it’s worth the try.